Paul Goldstein (tennis): Pro career

-In February 2000 he defeated world # 17 Pat Rafter of Australia 4–6, 6–1, 6–2, in Delray Beach, Florida.
+In February 2000 he defeated world No. 17 Pat Rafter of Australia in Delray Beach, Florida.

-In the 2005 US Open, Goldstein and Jim Thomas upset defending champions and #1 seeds Mark Knowles and Daniel Nestor in the first round, as well as Simon Aspelin and Todd Perry in the QFs, before losing to eventual champions Bob Bryan and Mike Bryan in the SFs.
+In the 2005 US Open, Goldstein and Jim Thomas upset defending champions and No. 1 seeds Mark Knowles and Daniel Nestor in the first round, as well as Simon Aspelin and Todd Perry in the QFs, before losing to eventual champions Bob Bryan and Mike Bryan in the SFs.
 In the 2006 US Open, Goldstein and Thomas again defeated Knowles and Nestor (this time in the 3rd round).

 Goldstein and Jim Thomas lost in the doubles finals of the 2006 SAP Open to 47-year-old John McEnroe and Jonas Björkman.
 They also were doubles finalists in two other ATP tournaments in 2006 (Indianapolis, won by Andy Roddick and Bobby Reynolds, and Tokyo, won by Ashley Fisher and Tripp Phillips).

-In February 2006 he beat world # 18 Robby Ginepri 6–7(4), 6–3, 6–1, in Las Vegas, and in July he defeated world # 13 Lleyton Hewitt 6–4, 6–4 in Los Angeles.
-In the January Australian Open, he beat future champion Novak Djokovic in the first round 6–2, 1–6, 6–3, 6–2.
-Paul was easily defeated in the next round by Tommy Haas 0–6, 1–6, 2–6.
-Haas lost to Federer in 5 sets in the fourth round.
+In February 2006 he beat world No. 18 Robby Ginepri in three sets, in Las Vegas, and in July he defeated world No. 13 Lleyton Hewitt in two sets in Los Angeles.
+In the January Australian Open, he beat future champion Novak Djokovic in the first round.
+Paul was easily defeated in the next round by Tommy Haas.

-In January 2007 he defeated world # 21 Dominik Hrbatý of Slovakia 6–2, 7–6(4), in Adelaide, Australia.
-The next month he defeated world # 45 Julien Benneteau in Las Vegas, 6–1, 6–0.
-Despite losing in the first round of singles at the Tunica Resorts Challenger in May, he and Donald Young won the doubles final, defeating Pablo Cuevas and Horacio Zeballos 4–6, 6–1, 10–4.
+In January 2007 he defeated world No. 21 Dominik Hrbatý of Slovakia, in Adelaide, Australia.
+The next month he defeated world No. 45 Julien Benneteau in Las Vegas, 6–1, 6–0.
+Despite losing in the first round of singles at the Tunica Resorts Challenger in May, he and Donald Young won the doubles final, defeating Pablo Cuevas and Horacio Zeballos in three sets.